AVAILABLE NOW — Retail Banking VR Training Bundle

 • Real-time feedback: In VR, users make decisions in the virtual environment just like they would in the real world, and those decisions have a direct impact on the experience, rendering instant feedback

-• Emotional fidelity: The VR experience invokes a sense of presence that creates realistic emotional responses, ideal for specific types of training — difficult conversations and safety training — for instance
+• Emotional fidelity: The VR experience invokes a sense of presence that creates realistic emotional responses, ideal for specific types of training, such as leadership skills for professional development, inclusive workplace behaviors, and other valuable soft skills.

 Let’s look at some areas where VR is already making a difference based upon all of these principles.